Frequently Asked Questions

 • The testing is administered primarily by our psychometrist, who has specialized training in test administration and observing behavior.
 The clinician also conducts portions of the testing and is entirely responsible for its interpretation.

 • We administer a range of standardized tests intended to measure aspects of cognitive and emotional functioning.
 These tests are administered via paper-and-pencil, iPad, and on the computer.
-We also use Nesplora to test attention, executive functioning, and memory in a virtual reality setting, such as a virtual classroom environment.
+We also sometimes use Nesplora to test attention, executive functioning, and memory in a virtual reality setting, such as a virtual classroom environment.

 • Our neuropsychological evaluations can include academic testing for an additional fee.